OPERATOR REQUIREMENTS

 LOCAL ORDINANCES AND RESOLUTIONS FOR PAVED ROAD USE

-- Any adult ATV or ROV operator driving on a paved road where a local ordinance allows such use shall wear eye protection, and have a driver’s license and proof of financial responsibility (liability insurance).
-All operators under the age of 18 must wear helmets and eye protection, be licensed, and have a safety permit as proof of safety training when operating any OHV.
+Any adult ATV or ROV operator driving on a paved road where a local ordinance allows such use shall wear eye protection, have a driver’s license and proof of financial responsibility (liability insurance).
+All operators under the age of 18 must wear helmets and eye protection, be licenses, and have a safety permit as proof of safety training when operating any OHV.

-- Non-residents whose ATVs and/or ROVs comply with the paved-road vehicle requirements in New Mexico and display a valid paved-road-use registration decal or plate from their home state, are not required to purchase a New Mexico non-resident paved-road-use decal or plate.
+Non-residents whose ATVs and/or ROVs comply with the paved road vehicle requirements in New Mexico and display a valid paved road use registration decal or plate from their home state are not required to purchase a New Mexico non-resident paved road use decal.

 OHV USE ON PAVED ROADS MAP